marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 <if type="livelabs">You can now move tho the next lab.</if>

 <if type="freetier">
-## Task 5: Load sample datasets as database tables and views, and grant access to all users
+## Task 5: Load sample data into tables and views, and grant access to all users

 Labs 2 to 6 of this workshop use tables and views that need to be created upfront.
 To create these tables and views, we will download a new notebook: